mwiet/5param/README.md

 Individual Run on ICL HPC
 -------------
 To run only one object, specify the parameters of the galaxy in the prospector[...]run.py file.
-This can be run locally or submitted as a job to the Imperial College London HPC queue using:
+This may be run locally or submitted as a job to the Imperial College London HPC queue using:
 ```
 qsub run_[...].pbs
 ```